dairycultist/GamernyanOS/README.md

 ---

 idk if we can create a disk image, aka combine our above bootloader with a kernel script or smth

+bootloader (written in assembly then assembled to a .bin binary file) + executable kernel software (compiled from C to .elf then assembled to a .bin binary file) + disk image creation software = optical disk image (.iso)

 2. `qemu-img create -f raw hard_disk_drive.img 10M` create disk image